2014 Call for Papers

 This permanent section welcomes papers on any aspect of Canadian Literature.
 Proposals related to the conference theme of "The Lives of Cities" are strongly encouraged; however, this theme can be broadly interpreted.
 Please email 250-word abstracts and CV by June 17, 2014, to DeLisa Hawkes, firstname.lastname@example.org.

 Central American Literature

-Please send 250-word abstracts by May 31st to firstname.lastname@example.org
+Please send 250-word abstracts to Megan Musgrave at firstname.lastname@example.org by May 15, 2014.

 Creative Writing I: Poetry

-Creative Writing II: Prose - Section A
+Creative Writing II: Prose

 Chair: Amina Gautier, DePaul University